Sunday, 29 November 2015

 ORIGINAL SONG"Blue Moon1934, Rodgers and Hart, covered by Billy Eckstine, Mel Torme, Frank Sinatra, The Marcels etc.

-PARODY-LYRICS COMPOSED: Al Silver, January 2013, copied here with permission.
+PARODY-LYRICS COMPOSED: Al Silver, January 2013, copied here with permission, and with a few minor changes.
 Al has been a frequent contributor to the AmIRight song-parody website.

 You can view Al's delightful lyrics along with some commentary (without images or chords) displayed on that website at AmIRight.com Post "Whole Foods"